DataDog/dd-trace-py/lib-injection/README.md

 which allows users to easily instrument Python applications without requiring changes to the application image.

-This Library Injection functionality can be used independently of ddtrace-run, ddtrace.auto, and any other "manual" instrumentation mechanism.
+This Library Injection functionality can be used independently of `ddtrace-run`, `ddtrace.auto`, and any other "manual" instrumentation mechanism.

 ## Technical Details